James-Y-Wong/hw-9-professional-README-generator/Develop/README.md

-# Professional README Generator
+# Professional README generator

   [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description

-  My motivation to build this project is to have an simple way to generate a README file easily.
+  My motivation to build this project is to have a simple way to generate a README file.
 Now this project will prompt me to answer a few questions and generate a README file for me.
-This README is generated using the application..
 This project solves the time wasted when trying to copy and paste a template for each project and changing everything specific to my current project.

   ## Table of Contents